 - To keep the surface of your teapot looking shiny, soak a soft cloth in tea.
 Then, gently polish the outside of the teapot.

 - Don’t leave tea standing in the teapot for long periods.

 - Also, expose the teapot to salt or oils.

-- Finally, don’t use harsh cleaners or detergents.
-This could damage the interior lining.
+- Finally, don’t use harsh cleaners or detergents, which could damage the interior lining.

-When you purchase an Iwachu teapot, you can be sure that you are getting an authentic Japanese cast iron teapot.
+When you purchase an Iwachu teapot, you can be sure you will get an authentic Japanese cast iron teapot.
 The use of cast iron teapots dates back centuries when they were part of the traditional Japanese tea ceremonies.
-Iwachu has maintained a classic, timeless aesthetic in its teapot design.
+Iwachu has maintained a classic, timeless aesthetics in its teapot design.

-Iwachu is known for having some of the finest teapot craftsmen in Japan.
+Iwachu is known for having some of the finest teapot artisans in Japan.
 The company has been producing teapots for more than 100 years.
-Every Iwachu teapot is carefully designed by an artisan.
+An artisan carefully designs every Iwachu teapot.
 So, no two teapots are alike.

 With the proper care, an Iwachu teapot will last forever.
 It won’t discolor, chip, or rust.
 No matter which Iwachu teapot you choose for your tea service, you can be sure that you will get a high-quality, timeless piece of ironware.